timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 engine also prepares the content for public consumption through RRDP and rsync.

-It is RECOMMENDED to deploy these engine functions on dedicated machines separate from those serving public requests via rsync and RRDP to avoid that increased load on one function impacts other functions.
+It is RECOMMENDED to deploy these engine functions on dedicated machines separate from those serving public requests via rsync and RRDP to avoid increased load on one service from impacting other services.

 ## Self-Hosted CA and Self-Hosted Repository Considerations